itsromiljain/onlinemarketplace-itsromiljain/avoiding_common_attacks.md

 `tx.origin` is not used.

 ## Timestamp Dependence
-Timestamps are only used to generate unique Ids for storefornts & products.
+Timestamps are only used to generate unique Ids for stores & products.
 There is no security implications.

 ## Multiple Inheritance Caution
+Multiple Inheritance is implemented in the contracts.
+Contracts are extending `Ownable` & `Pausable` from OpenZeppelin library.
+They are inherited from Most General to Most Specific and the compiler will linearize the inheritance from right to left.